A brief history of the shower

 By 1810, the English Regency Shower had been invented by an anonymous entrepreneur, which offered bathers a hot shower for the first time.
 This was then adapted further in 1850 after the Greek and Roman method of reliable plumbing was rediscovered, meaning that people no longer had to reuse the same old water.

-In the 1920s, the US began pushing the shower out to the wider public, as opposed to just the wealthy.
+When were showers put in homes?
+It was around the 1920s, the US began pushing the shower out to the wider public, as opposed to just the wealthy.
 It wasn't until the 1960s that the UK followed suit, by which time the electric shower had been launched onto the market.

 The 1980s was when the popularity of the shower hit full blast, with different shower heads, coloured lights and body jets all catching on.
 This trend has continued to the modern day, with a huge range now available to the population.